AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-30-operation-and-maintenance-of-capitol-complex/frontmatter.md

 2050.
 Transfer of appropriations for management personnel and miscellaneous restaurant expenses to special deposit account.

 2051.
 Continued benefits for certain Senate Restaurants employees.

+2052.
+Senate restaurant deficit fund; deposit of proceeds from surcharge on orders.

 #### SUBCHAPTER IV—CHILD CARE ####